07carvalho/python-cli-filter/README.md

 #### FAQ
 **What are the requirements?**

-* Python 3.8, once this project was developed and tested only with this version yet.
+This project was developed and tested in the following requirements:
+* Python 3.8
 * Pandas 1.2.3

 **Why Python?**